DRutvik/ETL-Data-Pipeline-for-Event-Data-Aggregation-using-Python-and-Playwright/README.md

 - Web scraping for production analytics is an ongoing process—robust error handling and adaptability are key.
 - Free/open mapping and geocoding tool

+## Interested in how I built this or want to see code samples?
+Connect with me on [LinkedIn](https://www.linkedin.com/in/rutvik09/) or email [rutvikdeshmukh5@gmail.com].